trchopan/chop.dev/content/posts/how-this-website-was-built.md

 ...Page content...
 ```

-Then everytime I need to export the post just press `C-c C-e H h`.I know, it's a long keybind, I used to the acronyms method to remember so it comes very easy for me: Control &gt; Export &gt; Hugo -&gt; hugo away!!!
+Then everytime I need to export the post just press `C-c C-e H h`.

+I know, it's a long keybind, I used to the acronyms method to remember so it comes very easy for me: Control &gt; Export &gt; Hugo -&gt; hugo away!!!

 ### Images {#images}